mgrodriguez3/fortrananalyser/README.txt

         whose type has not been explicitly declared will be flagged as an error by the compiler.

-    - check if the document have comments
+    - check if the document have comments.
         A good practice of programation is comment all the program.
 The use of comments constitutes good programming practice.
 Comments are very important when developing the code since it makes it easier for developers to understand the code.
-This improves the legibility of the code, in addition to its structuring, allowing a quicker and easier understanding of what the code that is being read is doing.
+This improves the readability of the code, in addition to it is structuring, allowing a quicker and easier understanding of what the code is being doing.
+This program check if there are comments:
+            * at the begining of the document
+            * in each function declaration
+            * in each variable
+            * in each subroutine declaration

+    - check the number of nested loops use.
+        If the number of nested loops is gretter than 3, it is considere a bad programming practice. the complexity of this type of loop is O(n)^3.

 ================================================================================